ervisgjiknori/Interview_Challenges/README.md

 # Data_science_interview_challenges
 It consists of examples and assignments taken at BMS.

-The assignments are real data science challenges that the team is facing in a day to day business and the data providen are real granular level data from moving commercial vehicles around the world.
+The assignments are actual data science challenges that the team is facing in a day to day business and the data providen are real granular level data from moving commercial vehicles around the world.
 The data are anonymized and considered sufficient to solve the challenge.

 For each challenge is providen: \
 i) A problem description \